Airedale Terrier exercise & Fitness Guide

 Exercise by Age

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Airedale Terriers have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to hip dysplasia and hypothyroidism.
+Practical Airedale Terriers care is shaped by three things: medium size, moderate shedding, and a known predisposition to hip dysplasia and hypothyroidism.

 Mental Stimulation